-HUNTSVILLE, Ala. – Nancy Jones, widow of the late George Jones, in partnership with Concerts 4 A Cause, The Wounded Blue, and the Von Braun Center (VBC) presented a fundraising check on Wednesday, July 19, to benefit the family of Officer Garrett Crumby following his death and Officer Albert Morin who was critically injured in a shooting on Tuesday, March 28.
+HUNTSVILLE (CelebrityAccess) – Nancy Jones, widow of the late George Jones, in partnership with Concerts 4 A Cause, The Wounded Blue, and the Von Braun Center (VBC), presented a fundraising check to benefit the family of Officer Garrett Crumby following his death and Officer Albert Morin who was critically injured in a shooting on Tuesday (March 28).

-Upon hearing of the shooting, Jones immediately wanted to utilize the high-profile tribute concert, Still Playin’ Possum: Music & Memories of George Jones, planned for April 25, 2023, to honor her late husband and her connections within the music industry to raise money in support of both officers and their families.
-Guitars autographed by Brad Paisley, Trace Adkins, Wynonna, Dierks Bentley, The Oak Ridge Boys, Travis Tritt, Tanya Tucker, Jelly Roll, and many others were sold through the fundraiser.
-Additionally, a pair of front-row tickets to the concert were auctioned off with support provided by 93.3 NASH Icon.
+Once Jones heard the news, she wanted to utilize the high-profile tribute concert.
+Still Playin’ Possum: Music & Memories of George Jones, planned for April 25, 2023, to honor her late husband and her connections within the music industry to raise money to support both officers and their families.
+The fundraiser sold the guitars autographed by Brad Paisley, Trace Adkins, Wynonna, Dierks Bentley, The Oak Ridge Boys, Travis Tritt, Tanya Tucker, Jelly Roll, and many others.
+Additionally, a pair of front-row tickets to the concert were auctioned off with support from 93.3 NASH Icon.

 Police Chief Kirk Giles accepted the fundraiser proceeds of more than $80,000 on behalf of Officer Albert Morin and fallen Officer Garrett Crumby’s family.